Small Business and SBA Lending Blog

 CAPLines are a series of permanent loan programs under the SBA 7(a) that allow small business owners to take out loans specifically for seasonal or cyclical needs.

 During the early years of your loan repayment, most of the funds from each payment will go toward interest, not the principal.
 At some point that changes, and your payments start contributing toward the principal balance rather than interest.
 All of this information is detailed in the amortization s

 What is a Small Business Administration (SBA) Loan?

 SBA Loans are a flexible, competitively priced business financing option that the U.S Small Business Administration guarantees.

 What is the SBA 504 Loan Program?

-Businesses looking for funding options for large real estate and land projects might find what they need in the SBA 504 loan program.
-The 504/CDC loan program was created by the SBA in order enable businesses to complete projects much larger than what they would be able to accomplish with other loan
+Businesses looking for funding options for mid-sized to large real estate and land projects can find what they need in the SBA 504 loan program.

 What Are the Different SBA 7(a) Loan Programs?

 Each of the SBA 7(a) loan programs are loan products guaranteed by the SBA and offered through financial institutions.
 They are designed to encourage American small businesses to grow and thrive.
 There are eight main SBA loan programs.